photon1503/az-native/demos/02-containers/04-k8s/readme.md

-# Azure Container Hosts: Azure Container Apps vs Kubernetes
+# Kubernetes Developer Essentials

+- Examine the content of `deploy-to-aks.azcli`